Look up! Rare ‘green comet’ to pass near Earth this week

-The harmless comet known as C/2022 E3 (ZTF), or “green comet,” was last seen during the Stone Age more than 50,000 years ago, a time when Earth experienced an Ice Age and when Mastodons and saber-toothed cats roamed the planet.
+The harmless comet known as C/2022 E3 (ZTF), or “green comet,” was last seen during the Stone Age more than 50,000 years ago, a time when Earth experienced an Ice Age and when Mastodons and saber-toothed cats roamed the planet, KTLA sister station KXRM reports.

 On Thursday, Feb.
 2, it will pass its closest to Earth again, hurtling between the orbits of Earth and Mars at a relative speed of 128,500 mph.
 Its nucleus is thought to be about a mile (1.6 kilometers) across, with its tails extending millions of miles.